View this post on Instagram

 Last we saw Daisuke Nakazawa, he was toiling over egg custard as the modest apprentice in the film Jiro Dreams of Sushi, humbled by the rigors of an 11-year stint under the world’s most distinguished sushi chef, Jiro Ono.
 The pupil has emerged as the teacher at this sleek West Village sushi bar.
 Whereas his master was stoic, Nakazawa is a jokester who places a live squirming shrimp on your plate just for a laugh.
-But his pranks don’t undercut the seriousness of his nigiri, like pike mackerel, featuring a gentle brininess that gives way to unctuous maritime fat as you chew, and wild yellowtail from Hokkaido, with fatty tails that tantalizingly overhang rice so tenderly packed, it would fall to pieces if you looked at it funny.
+But his pranks don’t undercut the seriousness of his nigiri, like pike mackerel, featuring a gentle brininess that gives way to unctuous fat as you chew, and wild yellowtail from Hokkaido, with fatty tails that tantalizingly overhang rice so tenderly packed, it would fall to pieces if you looked at it askew.
 At times, delicately flavored creatures like scallops or fluke are outstripped by pungent wasabi or yuzu.
 But the meal at Sushi Nakazawa is like a wave, its gentle lulls rendering the crests all the more thrilling.